nathancarter/weblurch/doc/lean-app-plan.md

  1. Add the next page of the tutorial that shows how to use this feature to be able to group definitions and theorems into a namespace, just as in the Lean tutorials.

+## Special Characters

+ 1. Include [this file](https://raw.githubusercontent.com/leanprover/tutorial/master/js/input-method.js) from the Lean-JS Live Demo into this project.
+ 1. Whenever the user inserts text, then presses space or backslash, check to see if the text preceding the space or backslash is a key in the corrections object.
+If so, replace the key with the value.

+See [this code](https://github.com/leanprover/tutorial/blob/master/js/main_live.js#L349) in the Lean-JS Live Demo for how it is implemented there.

+## Future Considerations

+ * Lean `notation` definitions, and how they might work together with MathQuill widgets in the document